The Global Contexts category will replace the Global Understanding requirement for students entering Mason starting in the Fall of 2024.

 The goal of the global understanding category is to help students see the world from multiple perspectives, reflect upon their positions in a global society, and be prepared for future engagement as global citizens.
 While it may include a historical perspective, global understanding courses focus primarily on a contemporary understanding of one’s place in a global society.

-Courses in this category must meet a minimum of three of the following learning outcomes:
+Courses in the Global Understanding category must meet a minimum of three learning outcomes.
+Upon completing a Global Understanding course, students will be able to:

 1. Identify and articulate one’s own values and how those values influence their interactions and relationships with others, both locally and globally.